 Research indicates that high exposure to media violence can lead to diminished empathy.
 We might not become violent, abusive, or crude when we consume explicit media, but we run the risk of becoming desensitized or less outraged by it.
 In the same vein, if we accustom ourselves to language that promotes violence, abuse, or crudeness, our sensitivity toward harassment and abuse becomes diminished.

 While we can’t expect all of entertainment to change overnight, we ourselves can change the kind of content we consume and support.
 In a media landscape where we are surrounded by movies, music, images, and words that subtly (and not-so-subtly) promote treating people as objects for others’ pleasure, we can suggest a different script.
 Below are a few practical ways in which we, individually and collectively, can begin asking society to better itself for the good of all women and men.

 01. Eliminate degrading words from our vocabulary.

 Suggesting a woman can be reduced to a sexual object is partly what got us into the #MeToo situation we’re facing today.
-Referring to or characterizing a woman fails to view her as a full person, and that’s not okay.
+Referencing a woman in terms of her sexual parts or zeroing in on a part of her body fails to view her as a full person and is not okay.
 Even the seemingly-innocent “Hey, sexy” refers to a woman only by her outer appearance.
 I am not saying that we need to be puritanical in our approach to addressing one another, but the way we speak says a lot about the way we think about others and about the world around us—and it can also have an effect on the way we think.